pawelgepner/Heron-Square-Root-Function/README.md

 # FLOATING POINT SQUARE ROOT FUNCTIONS

-In this repository you can find all code examples used in article published in SIAM Journal on Computing (SICOMP) :
+In this repository, you can find all code examples used in an article published in Computer Physics Communications :

 *"Software algorithms for computing floating point square root"*